Project Echo Logo

 WHY WAS IT DEVELOPED?

-Project ECHO was developed to support health care providers who care for individuals with Down syndrome.
+Project ECHO was developed to support health care professionals who care for individuals with Down syndrome.
 Many people with Down syndrome do not have access to a specialty clinic for people with Down syndrome.
-They receive care from health care providers who may not have much experience in caring for people with Down syndrome.
-This program provides an opportunity for these providers to seek input from expert providers with significant experience in caring for people with Down syndrome.
+They receive care from health care professionals who may not have much experience in caring for people with Down syndrome.
+This program provides an opportunity for these professionals to seek input from expert professionals with significant experience in caring for people with Down syndrome.

 WHAT IS THE FORMAT?